 It looks into the browsing patterns, purchase behaviors to make accurate predictions and help you plan your inventory & campaigns accordingly.
 However, it depends on accurate data sources to deliver with such precision and perfection.

 In the previous section, we discussed at length how AI and machine learning together empowered the eCommerce world with actionable insights.

-While it has already been established that the modern world of eCommerce is being tech-driven, we cannot afford to overlook the fact that everything eventually boils down to having high-quality data.
+While it has already been established that the modern world of eCommerce for small businesses to large-scale businesses is being tech-driven, we cannot afford to overlook the fact that everything eventually boils down to having high-quality data.